hivesolutions/scudum/README.md

     scudum make.iso

-To crate a filesystem image able to be used inside a USB pend drive (configured with SYSLINUX) use the folowing
+To crate a filesystem image able to be used inside a USB pend drive (configured with SYSLINUX) use the following
 command:

     scudum make.usb